 Crazy Aces uses the standard 52 card deck with the addition of two Jokers to the deck when played by up to 6 participants.
 If 7 to 10 are playing, two standard 52 card decks are used with 4 jokers.

-The standard Crazy Eights rules are used, however, a few of the cards have differing affects for the player of the card.
+The standard Crazy Eights rules are used, however, a few of the cards have differing effects for the player of the card.

 : In this game, the eights are not considered wild, and are treated as any other numeric card in the deck.
 Each eight is worth 8 points when calculating points at the end of the hand.